Insanity Radio 103.2FM: Management

 The station is run by an elected committee of 17 which meets weekly, known as the Production Board.

 The Production Board positions are Station Manager, Assistant Station Manager, Head of Operations, Head of Programming, Head of Content & Standards, Head of Training, Head of Station Sound, Head of Audio Engineering, Head of Computing, Head of Online Content, Head of Community (Outreach), Head of Community (Activities), Head of Events, Head of Music, Head of News, Head of Marketing, Head of Publicity and Head of Visual Production.
-The Students' Union's Co-President (Societies and Media) also sits on the board.
+The Students' Union's President also sits on the board.

 In addition, the station's operations are overseen by the Advisory Committee which meets quarterly to ensure that the station is meeting its licensing commitments.
 The Advisory Committee consists of members from the university, the Students' Union, two alumni (currently Julian Farmer and Nick Stylianou), the current Station Manager, and the current Assistant Station Manager.